Jocelin of Glasgow: Bishop of Glasgow

 This Bull was confirmed by Pope Alexander's successor Pope Lucius III.
 Jocelin had obtained this confirmation while at Rome in late 1181 and early 1182.
 He had been sent there by King William, along with abbots of Melrose, Dunfermline and Kelso and the prior of Inchcolm, in order to appeal to the Pope regarding his stance in a struggle over the Bishopric of St Andrews and the sentence of excommunication and interdict the Pope had placed over the king and kingdom.
 The dispute concerned the election to the bishopric of John the Scot, which had been opposed by the king, who organised the election of his own candidate, Hugh.
 The mission was successful.
 The Pope lifted the interdict, absolved the king and appointed two legates to investigate the issue of the St Andrews succession.
 The Pope even sent the king a Golden Rose, an item usually given to the Prefect of Rome.
 The issue of the succession, however, did not go away.
 In 1186, Jocelin, along with the abbots of Melrose, Dunfermline and Newbattle, excommunicated Hugh on the instructions of Pope Lucius.
 Hugh travelled to Rome in 1188, and obtained absolution, but he died of the pestilence in that city a few days later, thus allowing the issue to be resolved.

 It is certainly obvious that Jocelin was one of the most respected figures in the kingdom.
 In this era, the Pope appointed Jocelin Judge-delegate (of the Papacy) more times than any other cleric in the kingdom.
 As a bishop and an ex-abbot, various bishoprics and monasteries called him in to mediate disputes, as evidenced by his frequent appearance as a witness in dispute settlements, such as the dispute between Arbroath Abbey and the Bishopric of St Andrews, and a dispute between Jedburgh Abbey and Dryburgh Abbey.
 Jocelin had the respect of the secular elite too.
 He witnessed 24 royal charters and 40 non-royal charters, including charters issued by David, Earl of Huntingdon (the brother of King William), Donnchadh, Earl of Carrick, and Alan Fitzwalter, High Steward of Scotland.
 Jocelin had been with King William when he visited the English court in 1186, and again accompanied the king to England when the king travelled to Woodstock near Oxford to marry Ermengarde de Beaumont on 5 September 1186.
 The marriage was blessed by Bishop Jocelin in their chamber, and it was to Jocelin's escort that King William entrusted her for the journey to Scotland.
 When a son was born to William and Ermengarde, the future King Alexander II, it was Jocelin who performed the baptism.
-In April 1194, Jocelin again travelled to England in King William's company when William was visiting King Richard I. Jocelin's intimacy with the king would be the key to earning his patronage, thus making possible the legacy that Jocelin would leave to Glasgow.
+In April 1194, Jocelin again travelled to England in King William's company when William was visiting King Richard I.